Trauma Conscious Guides

 OWNER

-Rebecca is on a path of creating spaces where healing and deep inner wisdom can blossom.
-Through her many years working in advocacy and fostering healthy communities, she is most interested in empowering people to find healing that is centered in their own body through re-discovery of their own deep wells of wisdom and authority.
-She seeks to support in fostering deep relationships, holistic listening, meaningful communication, and spiritual growth.
+Rebecca is on a path of creating spaces where healing and deep inner wisdom can blossom through connection of one’s heart.
+Through her many years working in advocacy and community support, she is most interested in empowering people to find healing that is centered in their own being through re-discovery of their own deep wells of wisdom and love.
+She seeks to support in fostering deep relationships, holistic listening, meaningful communication, and connection to Spirit.

 Rebecca holds a BA in Sociology and is a Certified Sexologist and Sexual Wellness Coach.
-She is a Certified Qigong Trainer and a Certified Practice Group Leader through Spring Forest Qigong.
-Rebecca has additional certifications in Yin Yoga, Embodied Innerwork, Dream Work, and Trauma Conscious practices.
+She is a Certified Qigong Trainer and RYT 200.

 • Miriam Hanson, E-RYT500, YACEP (she, her)